ItunuIsewon/Prostate_cancer_images/README.md

 # Prostate_cancer_images
-This folder contains curated prostate cancer dataset from different sources with their characteristics.
+This folder contains curated prostate cancer dataset from different sources with their features.